pmbaldha/featured-products-first-for-woocommerce/readme.txt

 To set default catalog product default sorting order, Please go to Admin Dashboard > Appearance > Customize > WooCommerce > Product Catalog.
 Here, There is a second field where you can choose "Default product sorting".

-= How can I buy the premium version of the Featured Product First for WooCommerce Plugin? = Go to your site Admin Dashboard > Featured Product First > Upgrade
+= How can I buy the premium version of the Featured Product First for WooCommerce Plugin? = Go to your site Admin Dashboard > WooCommerce > Featured Product First > Upgrade

 = What is the main difference between the free version and premium version of Featured Product First for WooCommerce Plugin? =
 The free version of the Featured Product First for WooCommerce Plugin displays featured products first on the shop page, the archive page, the product category, and the search page with woocommerce default sorting.
 If you would like to sort everywhere, Please Premium version of the Featured Product First for WooCommerce Plugin.